Skip to Content

 Road trips are one of the best reasons to visit Australia!

-With that said, I firmly believe that an Adelaide to Melbourne drive or vice versa via the Great Ocean Road is one of the best Australian road trips.
+With that said, I firmly believe that an Adelaide to Melbourne drive or vice versa via the Great Ocean Road is one of the best road trips from Adelaide.
 The drive takes in some of the best scenery in all of Australia, and some underrated places as well.

 Travelling to South Australia is something not everyone does in Australia, but they should.
 There are lots of great places to see in the state, such as Blue Lake, which is part of this trip!